lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 = (\mathbf{a} \cdot \mathbf{s} + m + e) - \mathbf{a} \cdot \mathbf{s} = m + e
 \\]

+In section [Message Encoding](#lwe-message-encoding) we'll describe a method for removing the error term $e$ in the equation above so that we can recover the exact message $m$ after decryption.

-Note that the encryption function is not deterministic.
+Note that the encryption function is not deterministic since it samples from the distribution $\mathcal{N}\_q(0, \sigma)$.
 It turns out that this is a feature and not a bug.
 Indeed, any
 [semantically secure](https://en.wikipedia.org/wiki/Semantic_security)
 encryption scheme _must_ have a non-deterministic encryption function.
 To see why, suppose we use the scheme to encrypt yes/no responses to a poll.
 If the